semaphoreci/docs/docs/examples/using-docker-compose-in-ci.md

 ### Run the demo yourself

-The best way to get familiarized with Semaphore is to run the project
+The best way to become familiar with Semaphore is to run a project
 yourself:

 1. Create a [Docker Hub](https://hub.docker.com) account.